 The mom in me felt awful that I didn't see this coming.
 I should have known!

 I already had to buy her a special undershirt and sports bra because she was developing.

 She had been having really strange mood swings that were out of character for her.
 At that moment, I wish I would have had the periods and puberty talk more in-depth before now.
 I wish I would have been more prepared with a starter pack for her, just in case.
 Once I had to buy special shirts, I should have talked to her.

 I honestly didn't expect so many changes so quick though.

 That day she came to me, I ordered a book called Are You There God?
-It’s Me, Margaret. from Amazon.
-This book had come highly-recommended from friends and family.
+It's Me, Margaret. from Amazon.
+This book had come highly recommended by friends and family.